atillack/AD-GPU-set-of-42-Runtimes/README.md

 Runs are for collaboration publication and contain sets for the following options:

 All runs used `rand-0.pdbqt` as the ligand and `-lsrat 100.0`.
-Sequential runs (w/o the filelist option) used the respective `flex-xray.pdbqt` as the xray-ligand.
+Sequential runs (w/o the filelist option) used the respective `flex-xray.pdbqt` as the xray-ligand for RMSD calculations.

 ADADELTA: